Donato scores in fourth straight, Kraken topple Blues 5-2 - WHIZ News

-Seattle won consecutive games for the first time in nearly three weeks and snapped the Blues’ four-game win streak.
+Seattle won consecutive games for the first time in nearly three weeks, snapped the Blues’ four-game win streak and beat St. Louis for the first time in the Kraken’s two seasons.

+“I think we see when we play the right way, were going to get our chances, and if we capitalize on them it’s hard to beat us,” Donato said.

 Brandon Tanev added an empty-net goal with 4:13 left.